Zipping Tate resolutions and exterior coalgebras: Zipping

 In particular note that when $p \gg 0$ this term is simply $\oe(-p) \te_\kk H^0(\pW, \gF(p))$, so we say it is eventually linear.

 Furthermore the $i$'th linear strand of this complex is the linear complex $\bR(H^i_*(\pW, \gF))[-i]$, associated to the $i$'th cohomology module.
-Tate resolutions give a functor from the category of coherent sheaves to the homotopy category of complexes of free $E$-modules
+Sending a sheaf to its Tate resolution is a functor from the category of coherent sheaves to the homotopy category of complexes of free $E$-modules

 More generally if $\gF^\dt$ is a complex of coherent sheaves there is similarly associated a Tate resolution $\TT(\gF^\dt)$, see \cite[Thm.3.2.1]{FlDesc}, \cite[Thm.10]{Coa}, and whose terms are given as in (\ref{MainLigTp}) but now with the cohomology modules of $\gF(p-j)$ replaced by the hypercohomology modules of $\gF^\dt(p-j)$.
-It gives a functor from the bounded derived category of coherent sheaes on $\pW$
+It gives a functor from the bounded derived category of coherent sheaves on $\pW$

 The image is in the subcategory of $K(E-\text{free})$ consisting of Tate resolutions.
 In fact $\TT$ gives an equivalence of categories between the bounded derived category above and the category of Tate resolutions up to homotopy, loc.cits. \begin{lemma} \begin{itemize} Let $\gF^\dt$ be a complex of coherent sheaves on $\pW$. \item[a.] $\TT(\gF^\dt[k]) = \TT(\gF^\dt)[k]$. \item[b.] $\TT(\gF^\dt(n)) = \TT(\gF^\dt)(n)[n]$. \item[c.] $\TT((\gF^{\dt})^\vee) = \tHom_\kk(\TT(\gF^\dt), \wedge^{m+1} W)$. \item[d.] $\tHom_S(\funTo{V}_W(\TT(\gF^\dt)), S(-n) \te \wedge^n V) = \funTo{V}_W(\TT((\gF^{\dt})^*)). $ \end{itemize} \end{lemma}